bringg/teleport/rfd/0203-database-healthchecks.md

 ### Proto Specification

-#### `health_check` resource
+#### `health_check_config` resource

-    // HealthCheck is the configuration for network health checks from an agent to
+    // HealthCheckConfig is the configuration for network health checks from an
-    // its proxied resource.
+    // agent to its proxied resource.
-    message HealthCheck {
+    message HealthCheckConfig {
       string kind = 1;
       string sub_kind = 2;
       string version = 3;
       teleport.header.v1.Metadata metadata = 4;

-      HealthCheckSpec spec = 5;
+      HealthCheckConfigSpec spec = 5;
     }

-    // HealthCheckSpec is the health check spec. message HealthCheckSpec {
+    // HealthCheckConfigSpec is the health check spec. message HealthCheckConfigSpec {
-      // MatchLabels is used to select resources that these settings apply to. repeated teleport.label.v1.Label match_labels = 1;
+      // Match is used to select resources that these settings apply to.
+      Matcher match = 1;
       // Enabled determines if health checks are enabled for matching resources. bool enabled = 2;
       // Timeout is the health check connection establishment timeout.